 - In the Name and Security Settings window, enter a Name for the new certificate, select the bit length (2048 or higher), and then click Next.

 NOTE: The following characters are not accepted when entering information:< > ~ ! @ # $ % ^ * / \ ( ) ? &

-- In the Organization Information window, enter your Organization and Organizational Unit, and then click Next.
+- In the Organization Information window, do the following, and then click Next.